Engergy-Efficient Outdoor Lighting Upgrades in Chicago

 Chicago's LED landscape lighting upgrades

 Why should you upgrade the lighting on your Chicago home or business?
 Since the advent of the electric light bulb, there has been a continual effort to increase lifespan and energy efficiency while keeping costs down.
 Outdoor Lighting Perspectives of Chicago is the local expert on LED lighting upgrade, find out why!

-Although incandescent, HID, and CFL technologies have improved substantially within the last two decades, their days as leading edge technologies are quickly coming to a close.
+Although incandescent, HID, and CFL technologies for outdoor lighting have improved substantially within the last two decades, their days as leading edge technologies are quickly coming to a close.
 Typical incandescent, HID and CFL light sources are far more effective heaters than they are light producers and are generally only 5 – 25 percent efficient at producing light.

 CFL (compact fluorescent lighting) was, as recently as a few years ago,

 billed as the technology of the future for residential and commercial